Elhen15/seed-service/README.md

 ## Further help

-To get more help contact any of MATAN-public admins (Micha Sherman and friends).
+To get more help contact ESB team.

 ## Technologies
-1. express from http server
+1. http server using express
 2. swageer using swagger-ui-express & swagger-jsdoc
 3. kafka using kafka-node
-4. logger using skyPath logger, built on winston
+4. logger using skyPath logger, build on winston
-5. oracle db using
+5. oracle db using ???
 6. mongo db using mongodb
 7. json validation using ajv